-The Utica College Office of Campus Safety is dedicated to ensuring the personal safety and well-being of Utica College's students, employees, and guests.
+The Utica University Office of Campus Safety is dedicated to ensuring the personal safety and well-being of Utica University's students, employees, and guests.
 Our officers are available 24 hours a day by calling x3046 (campus phones) or (315) 792-3046 (cell and off-campus).

 Keeping You Safe

 Utica University keeps the campus community informed about safety concerns via Utica Alert - an Emergency Text and E-mail Alert system.
 The system alerts all users by cell phone text message and/or by e-mail in the event of:

 ... and other circumstances that might affect members of the campus community.